KenKundert/abraxas/README.Centos6.rst

 should be logged in.
 If this does not happen, take a look at ~/.config/pw/log for clues as to what is going wrong.
-If instead of logging in there is a burst of extremely strange behavior, such as your windows being moved about the screen, you might consider editing the file pw.py and increasing the value of INITIAL_AUTOTYPE_DELAY and reinstalling.
-If this delay is not long enough the username and password can confuse the window manager and be treated as window manager commands.
+If instead of logging in there is a burst of extremely strange behavior, such as your windows being moved about the screen, you might consider editing the file passwords/prefs.py and increasing the value of INITIAL_AUTOTYPE_DELAY and reinstalling.
+If this delay is not long enough the username and password can confuse the window manager and be treated as a window manager command.

 -Ken